Green Tea Benefits

 Anti-clotting effect

-Protects from negative effects of smoking
+Protects from the negative effects of smoking

 According to studies(1) green tea may prevent oxidative damage among smokers as well as protecting against future cardiovascular disorders in chronic smokers.